evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

 suite
 ```

 **Example 2**.
-Apply the same Test with a defined custom parameter for all columns in the list:
+Apply the same Test with a defined custom condition for all columns in the list:

 ```python
 suite = TestSuite(tests=[